mwpdesign/PP2/memory-bank/activeContext.md

 - Backend: FastAPI + Python with mock authentication service
 - Status:
   - ✅ Authentication system fully operational for all 8 user roles
+  - ✅ Routing and navigation working correctly for all user roles
+  - ✅ Logout functionality restored across all dashboards
   - ✅ Frontend for streamlined workflow and demo is complete
   - 🔄 Backend integration for new workflow is pending
 - Servers:
   - Backend: localhost:8000 (operational with authentication)
-  - Frontend: localhost:3000 (operational with routing)
+  - Frontend: localhost:3000 (operational with routing and navigation)
-- Demo: Ready for presentation of both authentication system and frontend workflow.
+- Demo: Ready for presentation of complete authentication system and frontend workflow.

-## Recent Changes
+## Recent Changes (Latest Session)
+- **CRITICAL**: Fixed route order conflicts in App.tsx that were causing incorrect dashboard routing
+- **CRITICAL**: Restored logout functionality in doctor sidebar by passing navigation props correctly
+- **MAJOR**: Updated all navigation paths to use correct `/doctor/*` routes
+- **MAJOR**: Added dedicated logout button in Sidebar component as fallback
+- **MAJOR**: Updated user info display to use actual auth context data
+- **TESTING**: Verified all 8 user roles route correctly to their dashboards
+- **TESTING**: Confirmed logout functionality works across all user types

+## Previous Major Changes
 - **MAJOR**: Fixed authentication system root cause - backend profile endpoint now returns role information
 - **MAJOR**: Created comprehensive 8-role user system with proper credentials
 - **MAJOR**: Implemented DashboardRouter component for intelligent role-based routing